SolaceSamples/solace-samples-nodejs/_docs/persistence-with-queues.md

 }
 ```

-At this point the producer has sent a message to the Solace message router and it will be waiting for your consumer on the queue.
+The message is transferred to the router asynchronously, but if all goes well, it will be waiting for your consumer on the queue.
+The [Confirmed Delivery tutorial]({{ site.baseurl }}/confirmed-delivery) shows how to make sure it gets there.

 ### Receiving a message from a queue